Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Deformation Potential

-The potential is homogeneously random~\cite{zimandisorder} in spacetime, meaning the probability distribution of $V_D$ does not depend on a position $\mathbf{r}$ or time $t$ given that the phases $\varphi_{\mathbf{q}l}$ are random variables.
-Thus, each spatio-temporal section of the potential is statistically indistinguishable from another.
+The potential is homogeneously random~\cite{zimandisorder} in space and in time, meaning the probability distribution of $V_D$ does not depend on a position $\mathbf{r}$ or time $t$ given that the phases $\varphi_{\mathbf{q}l}$ are random variables.
+Thus, each spatiotemporal section of the potential is statistically indistinguishable from another.